In memory of 2 good buddies who left this world unexpectedly

 There is English language but it's difficult to change the setting as it is originally in the native language and it took me quite a while before I managed to change the language.
 The changing of language option should have been on the main page.

 Quite an impressive IFE screen if you ask me.

 I wouldn't mind flying this aircraft further, let's say, Osaka!

 Almost there!
 The flight was an unusual one and more on that later on in the report.

 What's inside the seat pocket?

 Boarding the aircraft and I saw very tired and cold-looking crew looking at me and the other passengers without much interest.
-Even though, they had a long flight before this sector, it wasn't an excuse for them to be so unprofessional.
+Even though they had a long flight before this sector, it wasn't an excuse for them to be so unprofessional.
 I got to my seat without any smiles from them.
 Later on, they came to serve drinks just after push back and the safety video was played.
-I was wondering why they served drinks on ground, was it because of the weather on route?
-But it wasn't the case as all as my flight turned out to be smooth.
-Once the drinks was served, I didn't see them until at the end of the flight, the arrival gate at KUL!
+I was wondering why they served drinks on the ground, was it because of the weather on the route?
+But it wasn't the case at all as my flight turned out to be smooth.
+Once the drinks were served, I didn't see them until at the end of the flight, the arrival gate at KUL!
 The good thing is I was able to photograph the cabin.
 One of the passengers was lying on the 3-seater and he only got up when the plane touched down the runway.
-Even him was shocked that no crew came to wake him up for the landing.
+Even he was shocked that no crew came to wake him up for the landing.
 For the take-off and landing, the crew are required to do checks on the passengers to ensure they follow the procedure but they failed to do so in both circumstances.

 I had a choice of water, orange juice and coke.
-I chose the orange juice.
+I chose orange juice.
 No snack was provided.